Do I need to be nominated by my institution to submit an application?

 If my university does not customarily permit postdocs to serve as principal investigators in proposals for extramural support, could my faculty supervisor be listed as the applicant, although the funds would be for the postdoc’s research travel activities?

 No. BWF will not fund or allow a postdoc’s supervisor to serve as the PI on the grant application.
-The intent of the program is for the direct benefit of the applicant only and not their supervisor.
+The intent of the program is for the direct benefit of the applicant only and not their supervisor or mentor.

 Can the Letter of Support be sent separately?

 No. The Supporting Letter from the Host must be converted to PDF, properly ordered in the combined file, and uploaded to the application for electronic submission by the deadline date.